 Thrust moling is also very cost-effective because the new pipe bypasses the site of the burst pipe and the section containing the water leak is simply removed.

 replacement PIPEWORK schemes for farms & estates

-Our experienced team of water engineers offer a highly proficient service when finding burst pipes, and repairing leaks, stop cocks, water meters, troughs & stand pipes.
-They always carry the appropriate tools & fittings and use an excavator to speed up the process.
+Our experienced team of water engineers offer a highly proficient service when repairing leaks and installing stopcocks, water meters, troughs, standpipes and hydrants to name but a few.
+They always carry the appropriate tools & fittings on board and use an excavator to speed up the process.
 More complicated sources of water leaks stem from issues including rising ground water, inadequate drainage systems, blocked pipes and choked drainage ditches.
 In addition to these are traditional causes for water leaks: frost damage, age hardening of pipework, incorrect use of pressurised systems, corrosion, livestock damage and ground heave or subsidence.
 We use our extensive expeience in burst pipe repairs to solve issues efficiently.
 However, we normally recommend repairing a broken pipe only once or twice.
-After this it is more cost effective to install completely new pipework.
+After this it is more cost-effective to install completely new pipework.